We've independently reviewed this article to make sure it's as accurate as we can make it.

 One question that often came up for me is, “How cold CAN we set the air conditioner temperature”?
 To find out, I’ve done a lot of research and this article is the result.

-So How Cold Can You Set A Thermostat?
+So How Cold Should You Set A Thermostat?

 Thermostat Temperature Ranges